swiitch-OFF-Lab/packages_apps_ViPER4AndroidFX/README.md

     ViPER4AndroidFX
 ```

-* And add this entries into your device tree's `audio_effects.xml`:
+* And add these entries into your device tree's `audio_effects.xml`.

 ```Xml
     <library name="v4a_re" path="libv4a_re.so"/>